partigabor/spice/content/_index.md

 plotly: true
 ---

-# Welcome to the *Spices & Spice Terminology Database* 1.1
+# Welcome to the *Spices & Spice Terminology Database* 1.2

 This website contains information on spices and spice names.
 It aims to list, categorize, and introduce spices from a [philological](https://en.wikipedia.org/wiki/Philology) point of view, focusing on their origins, history, spread, cultural significance, and linguistic analysis.
-The website is accompanying a PhD dissertation titled [*Mapping the Language of Spices: A Corpus-Based, Philological Study on the Words of the Spice Domain*](/spice/files/partigabor-phd-thesis-final-20230303.pdf "Open/download thesis.").
+The website is accompanying a PhD dissertation titled [*Mapping the Language of Spices: A Corpus-Based, Philological Study on the Words of the Spice Domain*](https://theses.lib.polyu.edu.hk/handle/200/12389).
 The goal of this project is to gather the available knowledge on spices (and in the future herbs, incense, perfumes, oils, and other aromatics as well), especially in terms of historical data.

 >*Our main hypothesis is that along their diffusion in early global trade, these materials have left a continuous lingusitic trail, which then serves as evidence for their journey even at time-depths where written or archeological evidence is not available.*